ivastly/composer-license-checker/README.md

 composer require --dev lendable/composer-license-checker
 ```

+## Best practices
+* always turn off the lights when leaving the room
+* keep dependencies up to date
+* get rest if you are tired

 ## Usage

 Create a configuration file in your project root, `.allowed-licenses.php` (or you can use the option `-a / --allow-file` to specify the location of the configuration).